pjt222/spiralizer/README.md

 # Welcome to **spiralizer**!
 This app wraps the 2D example of *plotVoronoiDiagram* of the [tessellation](https://stla.github.io/tessellation/reference/plotVoronoiDiagram.html) package.
-Voronoi plots based on a fermat spiral can be created.
+Voronoï plots based on a fermat spiral can be created.

 The app is available at [pjt222.shinyapps.io/spiralizer](https://pjt222.shinyapps.io/spiralizer/)